Quantifying the value of transient voltage sources: Modelling noisy voltage sources given experimental data

 \section{Modelling noisy voltage sources given experimental data}

-One method of distilling out the signal from the noise is the averaging method, which works for AWGN by the law of large number arguments used in the distillation section.
+One method of distilling out the signal from the noise is the averaging method, which works for AWGN by the law-of-large-number arguments used in the distillation section.
 The averaging function is built into many oscilloscopes \cite{horowitz1989art}.

-In general one can use the maximum likelihood approach.
+In general one can use the maximum-likelihood approach.
 We now show how this can be used to justify a simple formula for determining the standard deviation of the AWGN noise from the observed data.
-Let us consider that we are given with a data, say some micro voltages $\vec{x}=\{x_i\}_{i=1}^N$.
-The aim is to single out a signal and noise from this data.
-To do so, we will take the approach of maximum likelihood estimation \cite{Thomas2006}.
+Let us consider that we are given with a data, say some microvoltages $\vec{x}=\{x_i\}_{i=1}^N$.
+The aim is to single out a signal $\vec{S}$ and noise $\vec{r}$ from this data.
+To do so, we will take the approach of maximum-likelihood estimation \cite{Thomas2006}.
 Let us assume that the noise is modeled as additive white Gaussian noise with mean zero and standard deviation $\sigma$.
-Further, let us say that the actual signal is $\vec{S}=\{S_i\}_{i=1}^n$. \begin{prop} For AWGN with mean zero and standard deviation $\sigma$, the maximum likelihood estimation of $\sigma$ for the proposed signal $\vec{S}$ and data $\vec{x}$ is given by
+Further, let us say that the actual signal is $\vec{S}=\{S_i\}_{i=1}^n$. \begin{prop} For AWGN with mean zero and standard deviation $\sigma$, the maximum-likelihood estimation of $\sigma$ for the proposed signal $\vec{S}$ and data $\vec{x}$ is given by

 where $\vec{r}=\vec{x}-\vec{S}$ and $\vec{r}=\left(r_1,\cdots,r_N\right)^T$. \end{prop} \begin{mproof} By assumption, the data $\vec{x}=\vec{S}+\vec{r}$.
 Then, assuming the noise to be an additive white Gaussian noise, the probability distribution $P(\vec{x},\sigma)$ is given by